Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 From then on, it‘s downhill and you can simply follow the tram rails past the viewpoint Miradouro de Santa Luzia and Lisbon’s main church Catedral Sé Patriarcal.

-Other spots to enjoy beautiful sceneries and views at are:
+Other spots to enjoy beautiful sceneries and views are:

 • Miradouro de Santa Catarina